bilelmoussaoui/Authenticator/README.md

 sudo pip install pyotp pyzbar Pillow meson ninja
 ```

-<sub>PS : In some distributions you will need to use `pip3` instead of `pip` to install the compatible version of the package with Python 3.</sub> <br>
+<sub>PS: In some distributions you will need to use `pip3` instead of `pip` to install the compatible version of the package with Python 3.</sub> <br>

-3 - Install System dependencies
+3 - Install system dependencies

-The following packages must be installed to successfully build Authenticator.
+The following packages must be installed to build Authenticator.

 - Debian / Ubuntu